Molodos/ElegooNeptuneThumbnails/README.md

 ### Thumbnails are not generated, what to do?

+1) Make sure, that the plugin is installed correctly.
+Click "Marketplace" on the top right and then the settings gear on the top right.
+The plugin should be displayed under "Installed Plugins"
-Make sure, that your printer was added to Cura using the official definition for your Neptune printer as a base.
-If you for example used an Ender 3 definition as a base and modified it, it won't work because the plugin cannot identify the printer model.
+2) Make sure, that your printer was added to Cura using the official definition for your Neptune printer as a base.
+If you for example used an Ender 3 definition as a base and modified it, it won't work because the plugin cannot identify the printer model

 ### Why does my Neptune 3 not display thumbnails?